• Skip to main content

 • Pantry ingredients.
 With under 10 ingredients needed to make these, you'll most likely have them in your pantry or fridge making these easy to make when the cravings are real!

 • You can create your own adventure.
-I love the fact that you can swap out the white chocolate and walnuts for any other type of chocolate, dried fruit or nuts.
-You can literally go with what you feel like in that minute!
+I love the fact that you can swap out the chocolate and almonds for any other type of chocolate, dried fruit, or nuts.
+You can literally go with what you feel like at that minute!

 • Butter - Unsalted butter is used.
 Don't worry about cold or room temperature as it will be melted and browned in the first step of the recipe.
 Unconfident when browning butter- don't worry, I go into detail a bit further down the post.